ESandML/FCBFormer/README.md

 + Replace `[PATH]` with path to directory containing `/images` and `/masks` directories (testing on Kvasir-SEG) or directory containing `/Original` and `/Ground Truth` directories (testing on CVC-ClinicDB).

 ### 2.4 Evaluation

+Evaluated pre-computed predictions from a trained model for the test split of a dataset.
+Note, the test split can be from a different dataset to the train split:

 ```
 python eval.py --train-dataset=[TRAIN DATA] --test-dataset=[TEST DATA] --data-root=[PATH]